rkaunismaa/Understanding-Deep-Learning/README.md

 Really seeing the value of doing the exercises at the end of every chapter!

 Re-running existing notebooks just to validate they all still run.

+## Tuesday, November 26, 2024

+Getting back to this excellent book ...